 4. It’s better for your dog’s health and wellness.

-It’s no secret that most processed pet food suffers from a variety of quality issues.
+Is fresh homemade food better for dogs?
+Well, it’s no secret that most processed pet food suffers from a variety of quality issues.
 No matter how much a company touts its product, factors inherent in the manufacturing of commercial dog food affect its quality.

 Shelf life is a big one.
 Would you be comfortable feeding your human loved ones packaged food with an 18-month shelf life?
 Can you imagine what your health would be like if you only ate food from a bag or a can?
 Probably not very good.
 It’s the same for your dog.
 Fresh and lightly cooked is better than processed.